finitesphere/spiro/README.md

 - [X] Upload JAR file
 - [X] Create an executable of the jar file
 - [X] Add instructions to README.md
-- [ ] Include a UML chart of the methods used in the program
+- [ ] Include UML charts of the methods used in the program